github/training-kit/paths/intro-to-github/00-welcome.md

   GitHub is the collaboration software used to build some of the most powerful applications in the world.
 It can do a lot of really cool things, but this class is going to focus on getting you started with the basics.
 We will dig in to the rest later!

-  ## Come Collaborate with Us

-  In this short class, you will learn the basic GitHub workflow for collaborating with others.
-We know there is no better way to learn than by getting your hands on a real project, so we asked ourselves:

-  > What is a fun project we can do with thousands of students around the world?

-  As GitHub trainers we have the privilege of traveling around the world to teach people Git and GitHub, so we thought: "Wouldn't it be great to see all the places people are learning Git and GitHub?"

-  And that's how this activity was born.

   ## Class Goals

   We know some people like to set goals, so here are some for this class: